odonnellgroup/odonnellgroup.github.io/join.md

    - [Marie Cure individual fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) (1-2 years funding, need a PhD at time of application.
 Especially suitable if you want to move to UK from elsewhere in Europe or the rest of the world.)

 ## PhD
-**Current opening: NeuroAI approaches to understanding inter-individual differences in cognition and psychiatric disorders**
-Collaboration with [Prof Liam McDaid](https://www.ulster.ac.uk/staff/lj-mcdaid) (Ulster University) and [Dr Kevin Mitchell](https://www.kjmitchell.com) (Trinity College Dublin).

-An important unsolved problem in psychology and neuroscience is: what determines the cognitive differences between individual people?
-And relatedly, why do some people develop psychiatric disorders while others don’t?
-One clue may come from the fact that human brain wiring is partially specified by our genomes.
-Modern genetics has found that a large fraction of both inter-individual cognitive differences and psychiatric disorder risk is due to inter-individual variations in our DNA: for example autism is believed to be ~80 percent genetic, while schizophrenia is ~50 percent genetic [Mitchell 2018](https://press.princeton.edu/books/hardcover/9780691173887/innate).

-Understanding how genes affect cognition requires understanding how the genome sets the rules for brain wiring during early development, which, in combination with a person’s life experience, results in their particular cognitive profile.

-In this project, the PhD student will build and study biologically-plausible deep neural networks as simplified models human brains [Doerig et al 2023](https://www.nature.com/articles/s41583-023-00705-w).
-Standard artificial neural networks will be adapted with biological components such as neuronal cell types, astrocytes, and spiking dynamics.
-This is an example of the growing field of “NeuroAI”, at the interface between computational neuroscience and artificial intelligence ([Zador et al 2023](https://www.nature.com/articles/s41467-023-37180-x)).

-The project will have three phases:
-- Design a basic neural network model and genome-to-network architecture mapping.
-Identify the factors that determine the effect of inter-individual genetic differences on network task performance (nature vs nurture).
-- Extend the model for the random distribution of genomes using principles from evolutionary theory ([Eyre-Walker 2010](https://www.pnas.org/doi/abs/10.1073/pnas.0906182107)).
-For example, genetic mixing via sexual reproduction in the population could be modelled to ask if the DNNs can account for human sibling similarity in cognitive traits.
-- Explore how stable subpopulations of individuals with psychiatric disorders could arise in the model.

-The results of these simulation studies can be used to make predictions for neuroscience experiments, or inspire new principles for designing next-generation AI systems.

-Application deadline 26th February 2024.
-To be eligible for funding, UK students should have a 1st or 2nd class BSc degree, international applicants should have a Masters degree.
-More info here: [https://www.ulster.ac.uk/doctoralcollege/find-a-phd/1577672](https://www.ulster.ac.uk/doctoralcollege/find-a-phd/1577672).

 **General openings**